Police Department Bureaus

 The Santa Ana Police Department is organized into four bureaus, three of which are overseen by a Deputy Chief and one by a Jail Administrator.

-The Field Operations Bureau, under the command of Acting Deputy Chief Ken Gominsky, is the largest and most visible component of the Santa Ana Police Department.
+The Field Operations Bureau, under the command of Deputy Chief Ken Gominsky, is the largest and most visible component of the Santa Ana Police Department.
 The Field Operations Bureau is comprised of Patrol and a number of specialized units who serve the community as first responders to a myriad of incidents.
 The men and women assigned to the Field Operations Bureau take pride in serving our residents, businesses and visitors through a Community Oriented Policing approach using the Department’s Mission, Vision and Values as guiding principles.

 The Investigations Bureau, under the command of Deputy Chief Doug McGeachy, is comprised of several units addressing crimes against persons and property in the city of Santa Ana.
 It includes detectives, civilian investigators, and forensics personnel.
 The Bureau is comprised of the following units: Homicide, Gangs, Sexual Assaults, Child Abuse, Domestic Violence, Robbery, Burglary, Economic Crimes, Prosecution, Orange County Cold Case Homicide Task Force, Career Criminal Apprehension Unit, and Forensics.